 What Are Butt Implants?

 Butt implants are silicone implants, which are different from the type of implants used during breast augmentation, which are placed in your buttocks through an incision in your inner butt crease.
-Before the fat transfer to buttocks surgery was created, butt implants were the most popular butt lift procedure in La Mesa.
+Before the fat transfer to buttocks surgery was created, butt implants were the most popular butt lift procedure in San Diego.

 I Want to Talk About My Butt Lift Options.
 What Do I Do Next?

-If you’re a thin La Mesa woman, and you want to know if you have enough fat for a fat transfer to buttocks butt lift, the best thing you can do is talk to Dr. Kaweski at the Aesthetic Arts Institute of Plastic Surgery in La Mesa.
+If you’re a thin woman, and you want to know if you have enough fat for a fat transfer to buttocks butt lift, the best thing you can do is talk to Dr. Kaweski at the Aesthetic Arts Institute of Plastic Surgery in San Diego.
 Call her today for a free consultation and full examination at (619) 464-9876.